3lvis/DATAFilter/README.md

     localPrimaryKey: "remoteID",
     remotePrimaryKey: "id",
     context: backgroundContext,
-    inserted: { objectJSON in
+    inserted: { JSON in
         // Do something with inserted items
-    }, updated: { objectJSON, updatedObject in
+    }, updated: { JSON, updatedObject in
         // Do something with updated items
 })
 ```